sezanzeb/input-remapper/.github/ISSUE_TEMPLATE/buttons-not-showing-up---can-t-map-a-key-in-the-gui.md

 4. `sudo ls -l /proc/1/exe`

 5. If a button on your device doesn't show up in the GUI, verify that the button is reporting an event via `sudo evtest`.
 If not, key-mapper won't be able to map that button.
-6. If yes, please run `sudo pkill -f key-mapper-service && key-mapper-gtk -d`, reproduce the problem and then share the logs.
+6. If yes, please run `key-mapper-gtk -d`, reproduce the problem and then share the logs.